Elhebert/laravel-mix-sri/README.md

    .generateIntegrityHash()
 ```

-At every build it'll generate (or update the content of) a `mix-sri.json` file.
+At every build it'll generate (or update the content of) the `output` file.
 The file is located within the `public` directory with the `mix-manifest.json`.

-You can use [laravel-sri](https://github.com/Elhebert/laravel-sri) package to parse the `mix-sri.json` file and generate according attributes for your assets.
+You can use [laravel-sri](https://github.com/Elhebert/laravel-sri) package to parse the `output` file and generate according attributes for your assets.

 ## Contributing